-A lot of food likes to find some association with the grander aspects of Austrian history.
+A lot of Viennese food likes to find an association with the grander aspects of Austrian history.
 Particularly, for some reason, the desserts.
 And so it is with Kaiserschmarrn (often spelled Kaiserschmarren).

 Kaiser is German for Emperor and Schmarrn is a colloquial expression for a mess or nonsense, often uttered in exasperation at some unfortunate situation.

-Anyway, the most common story is that Emperor Franz Joseph was out and about in the Alps and dropped into a farmhouse feeling a bit peckish…much to the surprise (and consternation) of the farmer.
+Anyway, the most common tale is that Emperor Franz Joseph was out and about in the Alps and dropped into a farmhouse feeling a bit peckish…much to the surprise (and consternation) of the farmer.

 The farmer attempted to create a luxurious pancake for his guest but made a mess of it in his nervousness.
-He then applied a little Alpine cunning to save the day, shredding the remains of the would-be pancake, slapping some plum jam over it, and presenting it as the finished article.
+So he applied a little Alpine cunning to save the day, shredding the remains of the would-be pancake, slapping some plum jam over it, and presenting it as the finished article.

-The Emperor loved it.
 And so a dish, legend, and name were born.

-Whatever the truth of the matter, it’s widely accepted that Kaiserschmarren does date back to the days of Franz Joseph (most likely a little earlier), even if the Kaiser part of the name probably stems from some other meaning.
-All that really matters is that it’s another fine addition to the choice of dessert when in Vienna.
+Whatever the truth of the matter, culinary historians largely agree that Kaiserschmarren does date back to the days of Franz Joseph (most likely a little earlier), even if the Kaiser part of the name probably stems from some other meaning.
+And, if I recall correctly, the Kaiser did indeed have a genuine affection for the dish.